Skip to main content

 Import

-Use Import in the toolbar to upload new or update existing prompts from external JSON files or ZIP archive.
+You can upload ZIP archives or raw JSON files with prompts.
 This is essential for migrating, restoring, or sharing prompt assets between DIAL users.

 To import prompts:

-1. Click Import in the toolbar to launch the import modal.
+1. Click Create in the toolbar and select Import.

 • Archive: Select if you want to import a single ZIP or tarball containing multiple JSON files.
 Note: Only 1 archive can be imported at a time.